nrkno/dotnetskolen/README_EN.md

 }
 ```

-Here we state that we initially want to use version `9.0.0` of the .NET SDK.
-In addition, we state through `rollForward: latestMinor` that we want the highest available version of .NET 9 on your machine to be used.
+Here we specify that we initially want to use version `9.0.0` of the .NET SDK.
+Additionally, by setting `rollForward: latestMinor`, we ensure that the highest available version of .NET 9 on your machine is used.

 > You can read more about `global.json` here: <https://docs.microsoft.com/en-us/dotnet/core/tools/global-json>

 #### .NET projects

-To organize code in .NET, you use _projects_.
+In .NET, code is organized into _projects_.
 A project is a collection of source code files, and any other resource files, and all the files that are part of the project are referenced in a _project file_.
 For F# projects, such project files have the file extension `.fsproj`.

 When compiling .NET projects, you can choose between two types of output:

 - Executable file (_executable_) - a program that can be run
 - Class library (_dynamically linked library_) - a collection of functionality that can be used by other programs

-#### Dotnet new
+#### dotnet new

 As mentioned in the [introduction](#-procedure), the .NET CLI is a command-line tool designed to develop, build, run, and publish .NET applications.
 The .NET CLI is run from the command line with the `dotnet` command, and has many subcommands and options.
 To see them all, you can run the command below, or read more here: <https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet>